eventh/kpro9/CSjark/docs/user/config.rst

               max: "Highest allowed value"

-When the definition specified as a type, the value range is applid to all the members of that type within the struct.
+When the definition specified as a type, the value range is applied to all the members of that type within the struct.

+The value ranges configuration is valid only for data types that are meaningful for this purpose (e.g. integers, float, enums).
+Definitions for other data types are not taken into account.

 Example: ::